KingSora/OverlayScrollbars/README.md

 OverlayScrollbars({ target: document.querySelector('#myElement') }, {});
 ```

-In the initialization object you can specify how the library handles generated elements.
+When initializing with an object you can specify how the library handles generated elements.
 For example, you can specify an existing element as the `viewport' element.
 Then the library won't generate it, but use the specified element instead:

  ```js